katiemorrisfx/KMFX-scripts/docs/kmfx_paintpresets.md

 (Silhouette > Preferences > KMFX)

+Note: We are still tweaking the optional path feature, so stay tuned!

 There is also an option to save the preset to a specified folder, inside of KMFX Preferences.

 You can share your presets with other users or move them to another computer, just copy the whole presets folder to the new location.